There's So Much To Do In The Mother City

 Cape Town has a wealth of activites for children as well as adults - so for families travelling to this city, there is plenty to keep the entire family happy.

-Whether you choose to visit the Two Oceans Aquarium, or take a dip in the ocean and swim with penguins, or enjoy a white knuckle ride at the theme park, you can be sure that everyone will have a good time.
+Whether you choose to visit the Two Oceans Aquarium, or take a dip in the ocean and swim with penguins, you can be sure that everyone will have a good time.

 Only 120 km from Cape Town, the pretty little town of Hermanus is one of the world's 12 best whale viewing sites, and during September and October, daily sightings of the Southern Right Whale are almost guaranteed.

 For a great adrenaline rush, try experiencing the Great White shark close up.
 Come face to face with this ocean predator from within the safety of a sturdy steel cage, which is lowered into the water from the side of the boat.